Analyzing Inotiv (NOTV) and Its Competitors

 |2.62

-As a group, “Commercial physical research” companies have a potential downside of 1.37%.
-Given Inotiv’s rivals higher probable upside, analysts plainly believe Inotiv has less favorable growth aspects than its rivals.
+As a group, “Commercial physical research” companies have a potential downside of 2.62%.
+Given Inotiv’s rivals higher possible upside, analysts clearly believe Inotiv has less favorable growth aspects than its rivals.

 Summary